drensin/Remixatron/README.md

 *Segments* are contiguous blocks of beats in the same cluster.

 During playback the program displays a *segment map* of the song.
-This shows the general outline of the musical segements of the track.
+This shows the general outline of the musical segments of the track.
 The bolded number is called the *position tracker*.
 The *location* of the tracker shows the position currently playing in the song.
 The *number* displayed in the tracker shows how many beats until a possible jump can occur.
 The highlighted characters in the segment map show the possible viable jump positions from the currently playing beat.

 **Example 2:**